itversity/data-engineering-courses/1 Getting started with Data Eng on Azure.md

 # Configure Azure CLI

-* If you're using a local install, sign in with Azure CLI by using the **az login** command
+* If you are using a local install, sign in with Azure CLI by using the **az login** command
 * If the CLI can open your default browser, it will initiate authorization code flow and open the default browser to load an Azure sign-in page.
 * Sign in with your account credentials in the browser.